Contis General Terms of Service

 21. Can I repatriate funds to my bank accounts from the Plutus Account?

-You can spend the balance on your account through spending or ATM withdrawals, or transfers to other bank accounts (which you own).
+You can spend the balance on your account through spending or ATM withdrawals.

 Alternatively, you may request a refund of the funds on your account by contacting Customer Services and confirming that your card has been destroyed by cutting it up.
 We will transfer your funds back to you at no cost to you, unless: